4ms/metamodule/simulator/README-screenshots.md

 | `jackmap` | Jack map (panel in/out mappings) |
 | `midimap` | MIDI map |

 (Unknown names print a warning and are ignored.
-All pages use the same jump mechanism, but some — e.g. `moduleview` and `knobmap` — need page arguments (a target module/param) to render anything useful when entered directly, which this tool does not currently supply. `jackmap` renders from just a loaded patch and is the verified target; `midimap`/`patchview` should behave similarly.)
+Pages are entered with the loaded patch as their argument, so `patchview` and `jackmap` render the patch directly. `moduleview` additionally needs a module: pass `--module <index>` (index into the patch's `module_slugs`; `0` is the hub).
+Other pages that need arguments, e.g. `knobmap`, are not supplied anything beyond the patch.)

 ## Simulating encoder input